Casa Rosada: History

 Presiding over an unprecedented socio-economic boom, President Julio Roca commissioned architect Enrique Aberg to replace the cramped State House with one resembling the neighboring Central Post Office in 1882.
 Following works to integrate the two structures, Roca had architect Francesco Tamburini build the iconic Italianate archway between the two in 1884.
-The resulting State House, still known as the "Rose House", was completed in 1898 following its eastward enlargement, works which resulted in the destruction of the customs house.
+The resulting State House, still known as the "Pink House", was completed in 1898 following its eastward enlargement, works which resulted in the destruction of the customs house.

 A Historical Museum was created in 1957 to display presidential memorabilia and selected belongings, such as sashes, batons, books, furniture, and three carriages.
-The remains of the former fort were partially excavated in 1984-85, and the uncovered structures were incorporated into the Museum of the Casa Rosada.
+The remains of the former fort were partially excavated in 1984–85, and the uncovered structures were incorporated into the Museum of the Casa Rosada.
 Located behind the building, these works led to the rerouting of Paseo Colón Avenue, unifying the Casa Rosada with Parque Colón (Columbus Park) behind it.
 Plans were announced in 2009 for the restoration of surviving portions of Taylor's Customs House, as well.

 The Casa Rosada itself in 2006 underwent extensive renovation delayed by the 2001 economic crisis.
 The first phase was completed for the 2010 bicentennial of the May Revolution that led to independence, with a second phase begun in 2017.

 Evolution of the Casa Rosada

 The Fort

 In 1536, Don Pedro de Mendoza established a settlement near the mouth of the Riachuelo de los Navíos, called Nuestra Señora del Buen Ayre.
 In 1580, Juan de Garay founded the city at the place which was to be the Plaza Mayor (nowadays Plaza de Mayo), naming it Santísima Trinidad while the port retained the name of the original settlement; the "Royal Fort of Don Juan Baltasar de Austria" was built in 1594.
 It was replaced in 1713 by a more solid construction with turrets, sentry boxes, a moat and a drawbridge that upon being completed in 1720 was given the name of "Castillo San Miguel" (St. Michael's Castle).
 President Bernardino Rivadavia modified the fort in 1820, and the drawbridge was replaced by a neoclassical portico.
-The site which was for defence purposes at that time and also seat of the Spanish and Home governments, is where Government House currently stands.
+The site, which was for defence at that time, and also the seat of the Spanish and Home governments, is where Government House currently stands.